keylime/keylime/docs/design/overview.rst

 Once an agent has been registered in the registrar, it is ready to be enrolled for attestation.
-The tenant can use the EK certificate to verify to verify the trustworthiness of the TPM.
+The tenant can use the EK certificate to verify the trustworthiness of the TPM.
-Both the tenant and verifier

 .. note::
     If `EK` or `AK` are mentioned outside of internal TPM signing operations, it usually